-After a national emergency was declared on March 13, 2020 in response to the novel Coronavirus, the Centers for Medicare and Medicaid Services (CMS) expanded the coverage and services available to all Medicare beneficiaries.
+Since the national emergency was declared on March 13, 2020 in response to the novel Coronavirus COVID-19, the Centers for Medicare and Medicaid Services (CMS) expanded the coverage and services available to all Medicare beneficiaries.
+If you are 65 years old or older, you are at higher risk of severe illness due to respiratory viruses like the flu, RSV, and COVID-19.

 The FAQs below highlight these new services including virtual access to care, offer tips to stay healthy, and reduce stress.